-The Board has a Nominating and Corporate Governance Committee consisting of four independent directors, Mr. Chandler, Mr. Moise, Ms. Petralia and Ms. Camp (chair).
-The Nominating and Corporate Governance Committee met twice in 2022.
+The Board has a Nominating and Corporate Governance Committee consisting of three independent directors, Mr. Chandler, Mr. Moise (chair) and Ms. Petralia.
+The Nominating and Corporate Governance Committee that the Investor Relations section of our website at www.corecard.com.
 The Nominating and Corporate Governance Committee was established to assist the Board with (i) Board and committee organization, membership and function, (ii) oversight of the evaluation of director qualifications and performance, and (iii) corporate governance.
-As part of these responsibilities, the Nominating and Corporate Governance Committee evaluates candidates for service as directors of the Company, conducts the Board's annual self-assessment process and recommends corporate governance principles for adoption by the Board.
+As part of these responsibilities, the Nominating and Corporate Governance Committee evaluates candidates for service as directors of the company, conducts the Board's annual self-assessment process and recommends corporate governance principles for adoption by the Board.
 The Nominating and Corporate Governance Committee will consider candidates recommended by shareholders.
-Shareholder recommendations must comply with the procedures for director nominations set forth in Article Three, Section 3.9, of the Company's Bylaws and applicable law.
+Shareholder recommendations must comply with the procedures for director nominations set forth in Article Three, Section 3.9, of the company's Bylaws and applicable law.

-In 2022, each director attended all meetings of the Board and Committees on which they served.
+In 2023, each director attended all meetings of the Board and Committees on which they served.
 In March 2023, the Board elected Kathryn Petralia to serve on the Audit, Compensation and Nominating and Corporate Governance committees.